seal-io/docs/docs/quickstart.md

 > Note:
 >
-> The port range `30000-30100` is used to expose the services deployed in the embedded K3S cluster.
+> The port range `30000-30100` is used to expose the services deployed in the embedded K3S cluster,  allowing you to easily complete this quick start and make the applications accessible.
+In regular installations, there is no need to expose these ports.

 For more detailed installation requirements, please refer to [installation](/deploy/standalone).